-In line with trying not to micromanage your remote workers, you should also avoid having fears and speculations about your employees.
+In line with trying not to micromanage your remote workers, you should avoid having fears and speculations about your employees.
 The best thing to do in this situation is to trust them completely and wholeheartedly.

 Engage them regularly; build rapport with them

 When you can’t see your remote employees physically, it’s easy to forget about communicating with them except for work purposes, especially if you’re also swamped with your own tasks and processes.
 But when learning to manage remote workers, engaging them on a regular basis and building rapport with them are two of the most important things you should always remember and do.

 Engaging them regularly doesn’t always mean constant video calls or endless messaging.
 You can schedule a face-to-face meeting with your remote employees once or twice a week, monthly, twice a month… it depends on you and the nature of your work— the important thing is they can hear from you regularly and vice versa.
 This constant interaction and engagement make your remote workers feel included in the company.
 As well as foster a relationship, beyond manager-employee without breaking any boundaries.

 As for building rapport, you have to do this with each member of your team.
 Take some time between work hours to talk to them about themselves and really get to know them.
 It will help you understand your workers better, you will be more equipped to work through any problem they have.
 This also builds their trust to you because they know that you’re not just their manager, but also their friend.
 They will be more open to you about anything, work-related or not.
 This bond is essential especially for companies with remote setup.

 Increase recognition; celebrate success

 When learning to manage remote workers, recognizing their achievements or even small wins shouldn’t be lost just because you’re not in an office setup.
 This is an important part of fostering a good employer-employee relationship.
 Being able to give effective recognition not only motivates the employee.
 Recognition also serves as a great way to teach others of behaviors they should emulate.